Copyright © 2024 adiwebsite.org. All rights reserved.

 The American Dysautonomia Institute (ADI)* is a tax exempt charity pursuant to Section 501(c)(3) of the Internal Revenue Code.
 Contributions are deductible pursuant to Section 170 of the Code We were established in 2004.

 We are actively seeking an increase in funding for the hubs of non-familial dysautonomia research.
-These facilities include, but are not limited to, the University of Toledo Medical Center (Dr. Blair Grubb), Center for Hypotension (New York Medical College-Dr. Julian Stewart), Vanderbilt Medical Center, National Institutes of Health (Dr. David Goldstein, chief dysautonomia researcher), and Mayo Clinic (Dr. Phillip Low, Dr. Philip Fischer, and Dr. Wolfgang Singer).
+These facilities include, but are not limited to, the University of Toledo Medical Center (Dr. Blair Grubb), Center for Hypotension (New York Medical College-Dr. Julian Stewart), Vanderbilt Medical Center, National Institutes of Health (Dr. David Goldstein, past chief dysautonomia researcher), and Mayo Clinic (Dr. Phillip Low, Dr. Philip Fischer, and Dr. Wolfgang Singer).

 We seek two different sources for research funds--the federal government and the private sector (foundations, individuals, and for-profit corporations).
 We also provide a public service since our grant writing, grant administration, and legislative advocacy services are free.